Tk-Glitch/PKGBUILDS/wine-tkg-git/README.md

 # Wine to rule them all !

-This pkgbuild allows you to create custom wine builds using an opt-in mechanism.
+This pkgbuild allows you to create custom wine builds using an opt-in mechanism (by editing the customization.cfg file).
 You can now easily get the "plain wine + pba + steam fix" build you've been dreaming about.

 Can be built with DXVK winelib prebaked (replacing wined3d for d3d10 and d3d11 support) - https://github.com/doitsujin/dxvk